Faith Kipyegon celebrates her 1500m win at the Tokyo 2020 Olympic Games (© Getty Images)

 “Seeing what Faith has done has thrown the gauntlet out to all of us,” Hull said later.

-Tsegay’s compatriots Birke Haylom and world 1500m silver medallist Diribe Welteji have also made their way up the all-time list with respective PBs of 3:53.22 and 3:53.75 this year, while Great Britain’s Laura Muir ran a national record of 3:53.79 to finish third behind Kipyegon and Hull in Paris.
+Tsegay’s compatriots Birke Haylom and world 1500m silver medallist Diribe Welteji have also made their way up the all-time list with respective PBs of 3:53.22 and 3:53.75 this year, while Great Britain’s Tokyo Olympic silver medallist Laura Muir ran a national record of 3:53.79 to finish third behind Kipyegon and Hull in Paris.

-And then there’s Sifan Hassan, whose incredible range has seen her win global titles in the 1500m, 5000m and 10,000m, as well as claim major marathon wins in London and Chicago.
-The Dutch Tokyo Olympic 5000m and 10,000m champion, who won the world 1500m title in 2019, is yet to announce which events she will contest in Paris, but the 1500m is one of the four she is entered for.
+Sifan Hassan, whose incredible range has seen her win global titles in the 1500m, 5000m and 10,000m, as well as claim major marathon wins in London and Chicago, is entered for the 1500m in Paris but is set to focus on the 5000m, 10,000m and marathon.

 Nikki Hiltz ran 3:55.33 to win at the national trials and leads the US entries, joined by Emily Mackay and Elle St. Pierre.